Breaking Down the Real Meaning of an XDR Solution

 But what exactly is a data lake and how does it work?

-A data lake is a centralized repository where companies can keep large amounts of structured, semi-structured, and unstructured data.
+A data lake is a centralized repository where companies can keep large amounts of structured, semi-structured, and unstructured data in its raw format.
 It operates on a schema-on-read basis, letting users decide how to structure the data only when data is accessed.
 This flexibility is very helpful for data scientists and analysts who work with big data, machine learning, and advanced analytics applications.

 Both data lake and data warehouse are used for storing data.
 Although they serve the same purpose, they differ in terms of structure, the types of data they deal with, and how they are used.
 Let’s look in detail a bit more at these differences as it’s important when choosing the right option for a company’s needs.